sboorlagadda/usergrid-awsiot/README.md

 Integrating Usergrid with AWS IoT to provide a multi-tenant BaaS (for consumption) with AWS IoT(for ingestion)

+In a typical IoT deployment, sensors (devices) connected to cloud through an access-point(AP).
+A standard solution is to build a mqtt-bridge, where a mqtt broker running on AP bridges to cloud mqtt broker providing a pub/sub paradigm to its connected devices.

+An alternative approach is to abstract the cloud interface and leave the device<->AP interface independent of cloud interface.
+This project aims at presenting this approach.

+Usergrid provides collections & entities as logical entities.
+Senors are entities in a device collection and each sensor can have telemetry data.

+At the consumption end, Usergrid provides several query capabilities and user managment to allow tenants to build a web or mobile application and allowing tenants to completely control data-access through roles, permissions.
+(Refer [Usergrid documentation](http://usergrid.apache.org/docs/security-and-auth/using-permissions.html) for more info on ACLs.)

 ###Scene

 1. AP abstract cloud and behaves as a gateway between device & cloud
-1. AP and Devices communicate using a magical interface that is exposed and is out-of-scope.
+1. AP and Devices communicate using a magical interface that is exposed by AP and is out-of-scope of this project.
-1. APs are mapped to Usergrid`s Organization using a single device certificate.
+1. APs belong to a particular tenant is mapped to Usergrid`s Organization using a device certificate.
 So in AWS, things are just Access Points.
-1. Each AP is a device in AWS IoT and uses a device certificate which is mapped to Usergrid`s Organization
+1. Each AP is a device in AWS IoT and can share a single device certificate that is mapped to orgId.
+This is easier to manage AP<->Tenant mapping.
+Rotating device certificate can be inefficient as all APs have to be updated if using a single certificate, but can be enhanced to use unique certificate to each AP and map several certificates to OrgId.
-1. Multiple APs share the same device certificate resource identifying the Org.
-1. Multiple tenant`s device data/request flows through AP and to Cloud
+1. Multiple device data/request flows through AP and to Cloud.
-1. Assuming device -> tenant relationship is available through deviceserial# -> Usergrid`s application id mapping in some backend service.

-A completely isolated tenent deployment, where APs are operated by tenant itself is also possible with a dedicated organization in Usergrid.
-And a dedicated device certificate mapping all his APs to his org.
-Provide a way to map his device serial numbers to his apps inside his org.
+1. Devices can be mapped to applications under an Usergrid`s Org.
+Allowing a tenant to seggregate a particular sensor data to one application.
+Eg: If a smart-home has several sensors (thermostat, humidity), thermostat data can be stored under one app or vice-versa.

+A completely different deployment scenario is possible, if a particular vendor operates AP allowing multiple tenent`s devices talk to AP.
+In this case AP is mapped to Org(Vendor) and device is mapped to tenant(1 app per tenant under org).

 #### Mappings
 Actor|Usergrid|AWS IoT